mattsalinero/mechanalysis/mech_spec.md

 Measuring the sucess of a group buy is an important piece of this analysis, however, sales data (and other data on the financial status of each group buy) was not readily available.
 Instead, this project uses group buy popularity (in the form of user engagement) as the main success metric for analysis.
 However, the simplest engagement metrics (raw topic views/replies) are biased against newer group buys and therefore aren't reliable when comparing group buy data across different years.
 Many group buys continue accumulating views and replies long after the group buy has ended (for example, when the product finally begins shipping or extras are later sold).

 #### The Hype Metric
-This project uses "hype" metric, which tracks user engagement with the group buy (in the form of posting responses) near the time the group buy topic was created.
+This project uses a "hype" metric, which tracks user engagement with the group buy (in the form of posting responses) near the time the group buy topic was created.
 The hype metric is binary, where a topic is considered "hyped" if it reaches 50 posts in the first 30 days, and not hyped if it fails to do so.

 - limiting analysis to just the first 30 days mitigates the bias against newer topics
 - the target 50th post is still on the first topic page